jroeland/teapot/README.md

     /project/web/app/website/settings.py

-Change the following variable to True:
+Change the following variables:

-    TEST = False
+    TEST = True
+    STATIC_ROOT = '"/path/to/your/repo/static'

 Run the following file, which will install the requirements using pip, run the migrations and load the initial data.